After 209 Years, The Gill House Poised For A Revival In 2022

 One of Francis’ metallic life boats, capable of carrying thirty persons, has been procured expressly for the safety and accommodation of pleasure parties.
 Boats always in readiness, with experienced and careful oarsmen.
 Sail boats always in attendance.
 Charges reasonable.

 In 1883, the rent for a room at the Frontier House was $5/week.
-Around 1889, the property would be purchased by H. H. Gill and renamed the Gill House, first appearing in Angler Magazine.
-It was advertised to be conducted as a first-class family boarding house, with boats, oarsmen, bait and fishing tackle always on hand and the Steamer Hazel will meeting every train at Sackets Harbor and going to all points of the bay.
+Around 1889, the property was purchased by Hugh H. Gill and renamed the Gill House, first appearing in Angler Magazine.
+It was advertised to be conducted as a first-class family boarding house, with boats, oarsmen, bait, and fishing tackle always on hand, and the Steamer Hazel would meet every train at Sackets Harbor and go to all points of the bay.

 Although it’s been closed in recent years since 2012, The Gill House Restaurant and Inn was recently (2020) purchased by a seasonal resident with ties to the area having attended Syracuse University.
 The Watertown Daily Times reported in January of 2021 that Steven E. Vollmer, a resident of Phoenix, Arizona, and a landscape architect, purchased the Inn with “a full redevelopment plan” with plans to reopen in 2022 as The GillHouse.